 Sue is a member of the Nottingham based DIY poets collective.
 The Beeston Paper Crane collective and the Sheffield based WiseTalk collective.

 William Kummer is a Nottingham based poet and stand-up comedian.
 He is a regular at local events and has performed at the Nottingham Poetry Festival and the Gate to Southwell folk festival, competing in poetry slam competitions at both.
+He performed at Edinburgh Fringe 2019 as part of DIY Poets.
 William enjoys taking an observational approach to writing, finding inspiration in everyday situations and the natural world, while often flirting with the surreal.

 Hazel weaves tales of love, loss and hope, with clarity, honesty and humour.
 Anne Holloway, Big White Shed 2019.

 Hazel Warren joined DIY poets in 2015, she is also a member of the Paper Cranes collective, and one of the organisers of the International Women’s Day event Women Say… Stuff.
 Hazel has performed in cafes and pubs, bottle shops and book shops, at festivals including Gateway to Southwell, Green Man, Splendour, Indie Beer Feast, and the Nottingham Poetry Festival and has taken part in slams, jointly holding the Bard of Southwell title for a year.
-She has been published in the Best of DIY collections and online by Burning House Press www.burninghousepress.com Hazel is currently working on her first collection To See the Moon for publication August 2019 with www.bigwhiteshed.co.uk (hoping to have books available for Edinburgh).
+She has been published in the Best of DIY collections and online by Burning House Press www.burninghousepress.com Hazel is currently working on her first collection To See the Moon for publication August 2019 with www.bigwhiteshed.co.uk .
 She can be found performing at open mic nights and DIY events around Nottingham, the East Midlands and occasionally further afield.
 She sometimes wields a ukulele for musical forays and a pencil for artistic endeavours, and responds well to praise.
+She was a key part of DIY Poets Fix at the Edinburgh Fringe 2019.
 Follow her on twitter or Instagram @hazeleypoos

 Alistair Lane is the fourth best zombie poet operating in the Greater Nottingham area, and author of the not-yet-bestselling Haiku of the Dead, Alistair Lane has been writing and performing for several years in both undead and un-undead guises, entertaining, educating and horrifying in equal measure.